 The Corporation is, along with various other financial institutions, a defendant in multiple actions that have been coordinated as part of a multidistrict litigation alleging that it conspired to manipulate U.S. Dollar LIBOR (the U.S. Dollar LIBOR MDL) in the Southern District of New York.
 On December 20, 2016, the district court in the U.S. Dollar LIBOR MDL issued a ruling dismissing certain antitrust claims while allowing others to proceed.
 The district court's ruling indicated that antitrust claims brought against the Corporation by plaintiff Salix Capital US Inc., on its own behalf and as assignee of the FrontPoint Funds, could proceed, and that claims brought against the Corporation by plaintiffs Principal Funds, Inc. and related companies remained dismissed.
 On February 2, 2017, the court entered an order holding that claims against affiliates of LIBOR panel banks should be dismissed, and directed that the parties meet and confer to identify the particular entities to be dismissed as a result of this holding.
-Certain plaintiffs have appealed the district court's December 20, 2016 ruling; briefing of the appeal is complete and oral argument was heard on May 24, 2019.
+Certain plaintiffs have appealed the district court's December 20, 2016 ruling.
+On December 30, 2021, the Second Circuit affirmed the district court's decision on antitrust standing grounds but reversed the court's decision on personal jurisdiction grounds, and it remanded the cases to the district court for further proceedings.
 On July 8, 2019, plaintiffs Principal Funds, Inc., Principal Financial Group, Inc., and related companies filed revised amended complaints.
 On March 24, 2020, DBAG, the Corporation, and the plaintiff in the case concerning Salix Capital US Inc. stipulated to the dismissal of the plaintiff's claims against the Corporation and DBAG.
 The court dismissed the plaintiff's claims against DBAG and the Corporation on March 25, 2020.